LivePersonInc/faas-cli/README.md

 During the debugging process all console outputs will be printed to your terminal.
 At the end a history with all printed console outputs will be displayed.

+### Snippets/Live-Templates

+We include a number of snippets (vscode) and Live-Templates (intellij idea) for you to ease development.
+Your vscode should automatically detect `faas-snippets.code-snippets` in the `.vscode` folder.
+Meanwhile you will have to [manually import](https://www.jetbrains.com/help/idea/sharing-live-templates.html#import) the `settings_live_templates.zip` from the `.idea` folder to use the same functionality inside intellij idea.

+Once setup you can use the following snippets/Live-Templates

+* HTTP Snippet
+* Read/Update Snippets
+* Cread/Read/Update/Delete Context Session Store Snippet
+* Conversation Util Snippet
+* GDPR Util Snippet
+* GDPR Util Snippet
+* SDE Util Snippet
+* Salesforce Snippet

-### Preparation
+### Preparation for Debugging

 It's necessary to run the `lpf init` command to initialize the project structure and to install all required packages for the local faas-toolbelt.

 To get started with the local development and debugging some preparation is needed:
 * Local secrets and whitelisting can be stored in the settings.json
 * Local environment variables and input can be stored in the config.json in the functions folder
 * The Debugger will use a mocked `faas-toolbelt`
 * To have access to the LivePerson services it's necessary to be logged in or set an environment variable called `BRAND_ID` with your `accountId`
   * Example with BRAND_ID and debug command: `BRAND_ID=123456789 lpf debug TestFunction`